Nursing (NURS)

 NURS 3120L Health Assessment Lab: 1 semester hour.

-Application and practice of comprehensive and focused assessment of physiologic, mental, emotional, spiritual, environmental, relational, contextual, health status and health promotion needs of clients using culturally and developmentally appropriate approaches to establish a foundation for clinical judgment.
-Communication of assessment will focus on professional written communication strategies for client and interprofessional interactions.
+Application and practice of comprehensive and focused physical and psychosocial assessments of clients over the lifespan using culturally and developmentally appropriate approaches to establish a foundation for clinical judgment.
+Communication of assessment will focus on professional written communication strategies for the client and interprofessional interactions.
 COREQ: NURS 3120.
 F, S, Su

 NURS 3130 Adult Health Nursing I: 3 semester hours.